Another defeat leaves Bradford City looking over their shoulders

 But there is still plenty to worry about.
 Underlying performances have fallen off a cliff in recent weeks, with City sitting in the bottom half of the League One form table over the last ten games.
 A win for Wycombe, coupled with Luton’s triumph, leaves City in growing danger of losing a top-six position that has been theirs all season.

 Realistically, holding on to a play-off place must be the aim for the final 17 games.
-City have just completed their toughest remaining away fixture, and after Stockport’s visit a week on Tuesday, they will have faced all of the current top seven.
+City have just completed their toughest remaining away fixture, and after Stockport’s visit a week on Tuesday, they will have faced all of the current top seven (apart from Bolton at home in the penultimate game of the season).
 Six losses from 10 is not great, of course, but it has been a brutally tough run of games – and it’s almost over.

 On paper, the run-in looks kinder.